jhumelsine/jhumelsine.github.io/_posts/2026-02-10-computer-science-software-engineering.md

 The primary programming language at my university was [PL/C](https://en.wikipedia.org/wiki/PL/C), which was a Cornell derived subset of [PL/I](https://en.wikipedia.org/wiki/PL/I), which stood for _Programming Language One_.
 We also had a brief foray into [Fortran](https://en.wikipedia.org/wiki/Fortran) 77.
 My Programming Languages course introduced us to [LISP](https://en.wikipedia.org/wiki/Lisp_(programming_language)), [SNOBOL](https://en.wikipedia.org/wiki/SNOBOL) and [APL](https://en.wikipedia.org/wiki/APL_(programming_language)), which always felt like reading Greek from right to left.
-The source language for my Compiler class was [Pascal](https://en.wikipedia.org/wiki/Pascal_(programming_language)), the new and upcoming programming language at the time.
+The source language for my Compiler class was [Pascal](https://en.wikipedia.org/wiki/Pascal_(programming_language)), which was the new and upcoming programming language at the time.

 The only courses that retained their relevance through my career were not technology intensive.
 These were the theory and general principle courses, such as [Graph Theory](https://en.wikipedia.org/wiki/Graph_theory), [Automata Theory](https://en.wikipedia.org/wiki/Automata_theory) and [Data Structures](https://en.wikipedia.org/wiki/Data_structure) and [Algorithms](https://en.wikipedia.org/wiki/Algorithm).
 Since they're based upon mathematical rigor, they tend to be evergreen.